-The chart below lists services and items that either are not covered under any condition or are covered only under specific conditions.
+The chart below describes some services and items that aren't covered by Medicare under any conditions or are covered by Medicare only under specific conditions.

-If you get services that are excluded (not covered), you must pay for them yourself.
 We won't pay for the excluded medical services listed in the chart below except under the specific conditions listed.
 The only exception: we will pay if a service in the chart below is found upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this booklet.)
+(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 6.3 in this booklet.)

 All exclusions or limitations on services are described in the Benefits Chart or in the chart below.

 Even if you receive the excluded services at an emergency facility, the excluded services are still not covered and our plan will not pay for them.